Rotowhat?

 Q. What’s a Rotoball?

-2.Rotoball is a collaborative rotoscoped animation project.
+2. 2.Rotoball is a collaborative animation project.
 It was originally intended for high school students as a unique opportunity to connect with other students who are geographically distant.
-Our 2009 edition will be open to any student or class, elementary through college.
+Originally conceived as a rotoscoping project (hence the name), any form of animation is now accepted.

-3.Rotoball began as a class project developed by David Gran for Advanced Video students at Huntington High School in 2005.
-This version of the project has been reorganized as an MMPAP by David Gran and Heather Swan.
+3. 3.Rotoball began as a class project developed by David Gran for Advanced Video students at Huntington High School in 2005.
+This version of the project has been reorganized as an MMPAP.

 The Rules

-•You catching the ball from the left side of the screen.
+1. The ball entering from the left hand of the screen.

 More Questions?